By Deborah Jeanne Sergeant

 “If you wait until 14, sometimes things are missed like an extra tooth or a tooth stuck in a jaw,” Schoonmaker said.
 “If it is caught early, it may require only a small opening and a year or two of braces instead of three or four years.
 Prevention is key.”

 When a child is screened early, the orthodontist can tell if the molars are likely to cause crowing problems, or if it’s a wait-and-see case.
+There are some Factors To Consider Before Undergoing Teeth Whitening that one should know.
+You may consult a cosmetic dentist like a Fort Worth dentist to know which procedures are appropriate for your kids.

 “Things can be done that are bone-related in the way bones grow, like a crossbite,” said Deb New, orthodontist at New Smiles Orthodontics in Rochester.
 “In order to correct this, we’d want to place an expander.”

 Early intervention can reduce the duration and possibly the need for braces later.
 Though there’s no guarantee a child will never need braces, “it makes a bigger problem into a smaller problem,” New said.
+Depending on the condition of the kid’s teeth, metal or invisalign braces may be recommended.

 “Teeth come in in different stages of growth and development,” New said.
 This is important for guidance and helping parents to choose when to choose the appropriate appliance.”

 But New added that an orthodontic screening doesn’t necessarily mean braces are needed.
 Most providers offer free evaluation screenings.
+During these screenings, the dentist may recommend Invisalign in Bay Village, OH.

 Orthodontist Steven Hietanen, who practice at Orthodontists Associates of Western New York, said that he has treated between 3,400 and 4,000 children with expanders.
 Many of his referrals come from dentists.
 Some parents bring in their children because they see crowding.
 Others are concerned about other functional issues.